How do you craft your content using brand storytelling that engage your audience?

 Starts with Why, How and What.

-As you found your brand story, now it’s time to make it a part of every piece of marketing materials that you share with your audience.
-It includes your blogs, product description, social media post, PR copies, banners, emails, newsletter, and you wish.
+As you discovered your brand story, now it’s time to make it a part of every piece of marketing materials that you share with your audience.
+It includes your blogs, product description, social media post, PR copies, banners, emails, newsletter etc.

-The goal is to whenever an audience interacts with your brand or marketing materials, they should feel the story behind the company and align their values.
-This is what we call brand storytelling.
+The goal is to whenever an audience interacts with your brand or marketing materials, they should feel the story behind the company which make them align their values.

 So, How do you craft your content using brand storytelling that engages your audience?